carlynorama/NotificationTasks/README.md

 #  More Task Exploration with Notifications

-Will eventually recreate Ice Cream store with a notification center instead of just publishers and streams as per https://github.com/carlynorama/AsyncPublisherTests
+Recreates Ice Cream store with a notification center instead of just publishers and streams as done in https://github.com/carlynorama/AsyncPublisherTests

 ## References: